-Female hockey is one of the fastest growing sports in the world and it is thanks to events like this one and similar programs that are being run in many countries.
+Women’s ice hockey is one of the fastest growing sports in the world thanks to events like this one and similar programs that are being run in many countries.
 If you want girls in your area to join in the fun, this is a great and easy way to do so!

 What is the World Girls’ Ice Hockey Weekend?